Music of the Pirates of the Caribbean film series: Pirates of the Caribbean: The Curse of the Black Pearl

 Pirates of the Caribbean: The Curse of the Black Pearl soundtrack, score, recording sessions, remixes are official release soundtrack albums from the film with the same title.
 The album was released in 2003, by Walt Disney Records and contains selections of music from the movie's score and some albums even never featured music.
-The music of the film and this album are both credited to composer Klaus Badelt and Hans Zimmer and producer Hans Zimmer.
+The music of the film and this album are both credited to composers and producers Klaus Badelt and Hans Zimmer.